ali-h/hive-bot/README.md

 - Returns: bluebird standard promise

 # Further development
-This package is still under development.
+Similar library was first published by user [p0o](https://github.com/p0o) for Steem Blockchain [Here](https://github.com/p0o/steem-bot) which hasn't been updated in a long time.
+This is a complete modified version of it to work on Hive.
+It is still under development, more features will be added in the future.
 Feel free to use it and feedback using github issues.

 # Versioning
 This package is using Semantic versioning to make sure changes in API will not break your bots.